 One of the longer walks in the Tidbinbilla Nature Reserve, not far from the centre of Canberra, Gibraltar Peak is the perfect early morning walk before a day of meetings.
 The start is well sign-posted about 5min drive from the Tidbinbilla Visitor Centre, starting from the Dalsetta carpark.
 The Gibraltar Peak trail crosses a grassy plain on the opposite side of the road to the carpark, with regular track markers.

 Given the acres of green grass, I probably shouldn’t have been surprised to see a mob of kangaroos, including one that bounded down the track in front of me.
-I haven’t seen this many ‘roos in one place for a long time!
+I haven’t seen this many ‘roos in the bush for a long time!

 The trail rises very gently at first, on a broad, sandy path through low heath.
 There’s some intepretative signage, explaining that the track is traversing the land of the Ngunnawal Aboriginal people.
 While the women and children stayed on the plain teaching, dancing and holding ceremonies, the men and older boys went higher into the mountains for initiation rituals into manhood.

 The Gibraltar Peak trail gradually gets steeper with a few switchbacks, before reaching Eliza Saddle, Eucalypt trees including the Broad-leaved Peppermint at the lower levels are replaced by grass trees and granite boulders as the path gains altitude.

 After 3.5km there’s a very solid viewing platform, with a broad vista out to the east towards Canberra.

 Soon after the viewing platform is reached, the narrow bush track reaches the Gibraltar Fire Trail, which provides an alternate route back.